Civil nuclear strategies

 The complexity of nuclear fuel fabrication is of growing geopolitical importance and increasingly dominated by Russia.
 In a market that suffers from production overcapacity, Russia has become a key player in the value chain, to the detriment of the US industry.
 And Rosatom largely dominates the supply of fuel assemblies for Russian technology reactors, locking up the market.

-The nuclear fuel production market comprises of three main segments: conversion, enrichment, and fuel assemblies.
+The nuclear fuel production market consists of three main segments: conversion, enrichment, and fuel assemblies.
 These three market segments have significant overcapacities.
 For example, 45% of the global capacity of conversion were idle in 2019.

 Rosatom (Russia) was the world leader in nuclear fuel production in 2019, with 35% market share in the conversion segment and 36% in the enrichment segment.
 The existence of global overcapacities limits the risk of Russia using its position in a coercive manner.
 But the Russian geopolitical influence is more noticeable in the assembly segment.
 Indeed, Rosatom is practically the only one that can supply the fuel required by the nuclear power plants of the former USSR and there is currently no alternative for the future VVER-1200 models exported to Egypt, Turkey, Bangladesh, Belarus and Finland.
 In addition, since 1993, Russian industry has been developing fuel assembly for Western-manufactured nuclear power plants.